-Since 2004, I've been the Appeals Chief for our district.
-About two-thirds of my time is spent managing our appellate work, with a much-reduced district court docket taking up the rest.
-Primarily, I review briefs written by others-sometimes doing little more than proofreading, but usually making substantive revisions that can amount to an entire re-write.
+From 2004 to 2010, I was the Appeals Chief for our district.
+About two-thirds of my time was spent managing our appellate work, with a much-reduced district court docket taking up the rest.
+Primarily, I reviewed briefs written by others - sometimes doing little more than proofreading, but usually making substantive revisions that could amount to an entire re-write.
 (This is when journal-editing skills come in handy.)
-Working on so many cases before the Court of Appeals offers a real opportunity to contribute to the shaping of the law, in a way that few other jobs could.
-I chat with colleagues in other USAOs in my district, at Criminal Appellate or other DOJ sections, or at the SG's office, in an effort to build a long-term litigation strategy for key legal issues.
+Working on so many cases before the court of appeals offers a real opportunity to contribute to the shaping of the law, in a way that few other jobs can.
+I chatted with colleagues in other USAOs in my district, at Criminal Appellate or other DOJ sections, or at the SG's office, in an effort to build a long-term litigation strategy for key legal issues.
 Being at a USAO lets you operate at both the micro and macro level.

-I'm in court much less than my colleagues these days, but the flexibility of appellate work is very convenient now that I have young children at home.
-I can generally get out of the office by 6:00 p.m. and crank up the laptop or edit a hard copy of a draft brief after the kids go to sleep.
-One of the great advantages of working at a USAO is that everyone's door is open-people are constantly in and out of your office, talking through legal issues, debating whether to charge a defendant or to appeal an adverse decision.
-The downside of that open-door environment is that you rarely have an uninterrupted block of time to crank out a brief-at least, not until you're home and the house is quiet.
-Still, you're the keeper of your own schedule and "face time" is a foreign concept.
+As the Appeals Chief, I was in court much less than my colleagues, but the flexibility of appellate work was very convenient when I had young children at home.
+I could generally get out of the office by 6:00 p.m. and crank up the laptop or edit a hard copy of a draft brief after the kids went to sleep.
+One of the great advantages of working at a USAO is that everyone's door is open - people are constantly in and out of your office, talking through legal issues, debating whether to charge a defendant or to appeal an adverse decision.
+The downside of that open-door environment is that you rarely have an uninterrupted block of time to crank out a brief - at least, not until you're home and the house is quiet.
+Still, you're the keeper of your own schedule and 'face time' is a foreign concept.